parasoft/parasoft-demo-app/README.md

 3. Start PDA and change queue type to RabbitMQ in **PARASOFT QUEUE CONFIGURATION** section of PDA Demo Administration page.
 4. To test connection with RabbitMQ server, either use **Test Connection** button in **RabbitMQ configuration details** link or save changes in PDA Demo Administration page.

-## PDA GRPC Service
+## PDA gRPC Service
-PDA Grpc service have 3 different Grpc methods and support both Json of Protobuf.
+PDA gRPC service have three different gRPC methods and support both Json and Protobuf.

-### PDA Grpc Configuration
+### PDA gRPC Configuration

 | Option                     | Value                          |
 |----------------------------|--------------------------------|